shivamsehgal77/Project_LegionAir/README.md

 ## Sensors and Hardware

 Each of the follower and a leader drone uses Visual Inertial Odometry taken out from the fisheye camera mounted on the drones for its local position estimate.
-The follower drones track the leader drone using a hires RGB sensor and a Time of Flight sensor which fuse together using late-sensor fusion to get the position of the target
+The follower drones track the leader drone using a hires RGB sensor and a Time of Flight sensor which fuse together using late-sensor fusion to get the position of the target.

 ## Milestones